Solving Tolman-Oppenheimer-Volkoff equations in $f(T)$ gravity: a novel approach applied to polytropic equations of state: Equations of Stellar Structure in f(T) Models

-In theories with torsion, {such as $f(T)$,} the dynamical variable is no longer the metric $g_{\mu\nu}$, but rather the tetrad ${e^a}_\mu$ which has to be carefully chosen for each specific physical context \cite{TT,Tamanini}. {In the covariant formulation of $f(T)$ gravity \cite{Krssak}, besides the tetrad the spin connection must be also considered as a dynamical variable.
-Consequently, in this covariant formulation one does not need be worried about the tetrad, since anyone is equally good.
-Choosing a given tetrad, one only has to obtain from it its corresponding spin connection.}
+In theories with torsion, {such as $f(T)$,} the dynamical variable is no longer the metric $g_{\mu\nu}$, but rather the tetrad ${e^a}_\mu$ which has to be carefully chosen for each specific physical context \cite{TT,review2,Tamanini}. {In the covariant formulation of $f(T)$ gravity \cite{Krssak}, besides the tetrad the spin connection must be also considered as a dynamical variable.
+Consequently, in this covariant formulation one does not need to be worried about the tetrad, since anyone is equally good.{\footnote{{Following Ref \cite{Tamanini}, good tetrads are those that do not impose any restrictions in the form of $f(T)$.
+If any restriction is imposed in the form of $f(T)$, you have a bad tetrad.}}}} Choosing a given tetrad, one only has to obtain from it its corresponding spin connection. {It is well also known that the spin connection corresponding to tetrad adopted in our approach is null.
+We refer the reader to Refs. \cite{F-A1} and \cite{Krssak} for more details.
+Thus, our analysis is tetrad independent since it is consistent with the covariant formulation.}

 {Since here we are interested in modelling stars without rotation, therefore spherically symmetrical, the appropriate spacetime can be given by the metric} {$ds^2=e^{A(r)}\, dt^2-e^{B(r)}\, dr^2-r^2\, d\theta^2-r^2 \sin ^2 \theta \, d\phi^2$.}